Rudra78996/cup-game/README.md

 # cup-game
-This is a cup shuffling game code in javaScript
+This is a cup shuffling game coded in javaScript.